pixelbar/pixelbar-pyLedcontroller/README.md

 ```
 python3 -m pip install flask
 ```
-The server has a `GET` and a `POST` endpoint on port 5000, both returning the latest colors sent to the controller through the server-script.
+The server has a `GET` and a `POST` endpoint on device 5000, both returning the latest colors sent to the controller through the server-script.
 To set the colors, use the POST endpoint with the following json data structure:
 ```
 {